 If there is a custody dispute involving your child(ren), we must have a copy of your legal documents on file here at the school.
-If, at any time, you feel that a problem may occur concerning custody or the safety of your child, please notify the office immediately so that we have knowledge of this possible problem in the school's office.
+If you feel that a problem may occur concerning custody or the safety of your child, please notify the office immediately so that we have knowledge of this possible problem in the school's office.
 Your communication with us may be the only way we can be of any help in preventing any problems that may occur at school.
-Please present your concerns in writing, if possible, so that we can have a record of your request.
+Please present your concerns in writing, so we can have a record of your request.